MalykhinViktor/Yandex_praktikum/README.md

 </div>

 ### My project:

+<a href="https://github.com/MalykhinViktor/Yandex_praktikum/tree/fifth-project" target="_blank">The market of public catering establishments in Moscow</a>
-  - first project 🎵 Yandex Music:  https://github.com/MalykhinViktor/Yandex_praktikum/tree/fifth-project
+  - first project 🎵 Yandex Music:
   - second project 🏦  Investigation of the reliability of borrowers
   - third project 🏠 Yandex Real Estate
   - fourth project 🎦 Research of the Russian film distribution